LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Research Questions
 - This research focuses on datasets from the laboratory of Medical City Hospital and (the Specializes Center for Endocrinology and Diabetes-Al-Kindy Teaching Hospital)
-   - Is there any relationship between the features?
+   - How can machine learning models contribute to early detection and accurate prediction of diabetes, considering diverse patient populations and datasets?
+Comparing the predictive performance of different Algorithm for early diabetes prediction
+   - What features and variables are most influential in developing robust machine learning models for diabetes risk assessment
    - How can machine learning algorithms be optimized to accurately predict the onset of diabetes?
-   - How do various algorithm approaches impact the predicive performance  across these datasets
-   - What feature selection methods enhance the accuracy of diabetes prediction models using machine learning?
+   -

 ### Techniques:
 - Predictive models:  Decision tree, Random Forest, KNN, Naive Bayes, Random forest